 3. We will NOT forget that he shined a light on liberal whites’ willful complicity in racism

-One thing that remained consistent throughout his lengthy civil rights career was his focus on the role supposedly “liberal” white people played in the reinforcement of white supremacist structures in America.
+One thing that remained consistent throughout his lengthy civil rights career was his focus on the role liberal and moderate white people played in the reinforcement of white supremacist structures in America.
 Dr. King believed that the most powerful opposition to the fight for equity was not the extremists or white nationalists, but the “white moderate” that would rather take issue with the means by which the oppressed seek justice than to question the system that oppresses them in the first place:

 “First, I must confess that over the past few years I have been gravely disappointed with the white moderate.
 I have almost reached the regrettable conclusion that the Negro’s great stumbling block in his stride toward freedom is not the White Citizen’s Counciler or the Ku Klux Klanner, but the white moderate, who is more devoted to “order” than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says: “I agree with you in the goal you seek, but I cannot agree with your methods of direct action”; who paternalistically believes he can set the timetable for another man’s freedom; who lives by a mythical concept of time and who constantly advises the Negro to wait for a “more convenient season.”
 Shallow understanding from people of good will is more frustrating than absolute misunderstanding from people of ill will.
 Lukewarm acceptance is much more bewildering than outright rejection (Letter from Birmingham Jail).”

 Dr. King also believed that most white Americans were willfully ignorant, and were in no way sincerely invested in the effort for racial equality, as evidenced by their tendency to lash out whenever Black people made efforts or progress in the fight for equity: